 LOAN REIMBURSEMENT

 6.1.
-The Borrower reimburses the Loan in equal monthly installments which shall include the Loan amount and the Loan -related costs in accordance with the Reimbursement Chart by the bank transfer to the Lender’s account.
+The Borrower reimburses the Loan in equal monthly installments which shall include the Loan amount as it is defined in art.
+4.1 and the Loan -related costs in accordance with the Reimbursement Chart by the bank transfer to the Lender’s account.

 6.2.
 The Reimbursement Chart shall stand for Attachment no. 2 to the present Agreement and it shall be duly binding for the parties.